meshery/meshery/docs/pages/guides/Importing-Apps.md

 **Step 1: Access the Meshery UI**

-To import a Docker Compose app into Meshery using the Meshery UI, you must first access the Meshery UI.
+To import a Docker Compose app into Meshery using the Meshery UI, you must first Install the Meshery.
+You can install Meshery by following the instructions on the [Meshery documentation site](../installation/quick-start.md)